 Instructions

-- Peel the film off of the packaging of the tofu and pour out the liquid.
+- Peel the film off of the packaging of the tofu and drain the liquid.
+Wrap the tofu with a few sheets of kitchen paper and rest for 5-10 minutes in the refrigerator to absorb the excess moisture.

 - Turn out the block of tofu onto a plate.
 (If you're using a large block of tofu you can cut it into halves or quarters for multiple servings.)